John LeClair

 John Clark LeClair (born July 5, 1969) is an American former professional ice hockey player.
 He played 16 seasons in the National Hockey League (NHL) with the Montreal Canadiens, Philadelphia Flyers, and Pittsburgh Penguins from 1991 to 2006.
-LeClair was a member of the Montreal Canadiens' Stanley Cup winning team in 1993, scoring two overtime game-winning goals in consecutive games during the Finals.
+LeClair was a member of the Montreal Canadiens' Stanley Cup winning team in 1993, scoring two overtime game-winning goals in consecutive games during the Final.
 With the Flyers, LeClair became the first American-born player to score 50 goals in three consecutive NHL seasons while playing on the Legion of Doom line with Eric Lindros and Mikael Renberg.

 Early life

 LeClair was born on July 5, 1969, in St. Albans, Vermont, a town close to the Canada–US border.
 He is the son of Robert "Butch" LeClair, a manager of a paint store, and Beverly (Clark), a surgical nurse.
 LeClair has three older sisters, Mary Kay, Nancy, and Susan, and a younger brother, Joseph.

 Although familiar with hockey, LeClair's father Butch never actually played the sport himself.
 Until the 1960s, there was no organized hockey in the Saint Albans area.
 Despite this, LeClair took notice and asked his father for a pair of hockey skates at age six.
 Butch recalls how the kids in the area first played:

 At first, they played in an old railroad shed.
 Then they got a bunch of people who signed a note and built Coote Field Arena.
 It was just a metal shack with a lunch bar and an old tractor to scrape the ice.
 It was kind of primitive, but it worked very well.
 It produced some good hockey.

 Richard Benoit, the father of John's friend Jeremy, created a homemade rink for the kids in his backyard by flooding his volleyball court.
 Benoit added boards around the edge and installed lights so they could play at night.
 There was also a shack complete with a heater for the kids to go to warm up if needed.